8 Home Tech Devices

 Coffee makers are small and light.
 Hot coffee scalds.
 Fondue pots, toaster ovens, rice cookers, countertop grills, and many other items get red hot, or nearly so, and can cause grievous injuries to adults let alone children.
 Many also contain glass with all the dangers that brings.
 Never keep these appliances out and only ever use them when you are present.
-Never leave them unattended even if you set the gates.
+Never leave them unattended even if you set up child gates.

 Your cutlery can turn instantly into a weapon.
 Children don’t know any better, so it’s entirely possible for them to cut someone else or themselves severely in seconds.
 Never keep a butcher block with knives on the counter.
 Always lock the silverware drawer.
 Never leave the dishwasher loaded.
 Always account for any cutlery you use.
 Children are not above hiding something shiny to play with later.
 Hide boxes of foil and waxed paper, too, because they have a sharp serrated edge that can be dangerous.

 You may not consider it an appetizing place to play, but children can be fascinated with the garbage can.
 Keep it firmly secured and out-of-sight if at all possible.
 Most cans aren’t heavy enough to be injurious if tipped, but the contents could be.
 Aside from possible sharp objects in the trash, there might be muck that is rife with germs that can infect your child.